efea-umich/cse-593/main-project/project.typ

 Through our Contextual Inquiry data, we have discovered that almost all text-entry tasks our participants performed on smartwatches were related to short text messaging.
 Participants' discomfort with tiny keyboards and the lack of robust predictive or editing features often prompted them to switch devices rather than persevere on the watch.
 These insights have informed our future focuses and goals towards ensuring users feel that a design allows them to achieve their goal of sending quick text-messages on their smartwatches.

 Additionally, our Contextual Inquiry data provided us specific frustrations users experienced when performing text entry tasks.
 In particular, the interface we design needs to have sufficiently large interactive objects to reduce input error and have predictive features to speed up entry.
 Our next steps are to explore how predictive typing features can be better integrated into smartwatches.
-Building on the new Contextual Inquiry data, we will develop low-fidelity prototypes aimed at facilitating short text replies and minimal error rates.
-We plan to develop and test interactive text-entry designs that may ease the barrier of entry for user-smartwatch interactions.
-This direction should ultimately help smartwatch owners feel more at ease sending messages from their wrists instead of reaching for a phone whenever they need to reply.
+Building on the new Contextual Inquiry data, we have developed a low-fidelity prototype aimed at facilitating short text replies and minimal error rates.

+Our sketches displayed many approaches to addressing our user requirements.
+Ultimately, we chose one that balanced speed and error prevention/correction.
+User testing is required to validate our prototype.
+In future work, we plan on recruiting more partitipants for user testing sessions to get first-hand feedback on our design.

 = Acknowledgements
 #text(fill: red, [Here, you will acknowledge any individuals or organizations that are not part of your group, but that have contributed to your work.])